Email Attachment Alternative

 There's a better way.
 Same email, but instead of attaching the file, you paste a tracking link.
 Now you know exactly what happened.

-Start free — no credit card requiredFeature-by-feature comparison
+Start free — no credit card required58%

-| Feature | TrackPDF | Email Attachment |
+| Feature | ShareDoc | Email Attachment |

 |---|---|---|